-DS184: United States — Anti-dumping measures on certain hot-rolled steel
+DS184: United States — Anti-dumping measures on certain hot-rolled steel products from Japan

 The US said that the US Administration continued to work with Congress to address the recommendations and rulings of the DSB.

 Japan said that the implementation deadline was approaching and that no

 bill had yet been introduced in Congress to address this dispute.
 Japan

 added that, should the US choose not to implement, it would have the right